open-guides/og-search-engineering/README.md

 * [**Precision**](https://en.wikipedia.org/wiki/Information_retrieval#Precision) and  [**recall**](https://en.wikipedia.org/wiki/Information_retrieval#Recall) measure how well the retrieved set of documents corresponds to the set you expected to see.
 * [**F score**](https://en.wikipedia.org/wiki/F1_score) (specifically **F1 score**) is a single number, that represents both precision and recall well.
-* [**Mean Average Precision**](http://fastml.com/what-you-wanted-to-know-about-mean-average-precision/) (**MAP**) allows to quantify the relevance of the top returned results.
+* [**Mean Average Precision**](http://fastml.com/what-you-wanted-to-know-about-mean-average-precision/) (**MAP**) allows one to quantify the relevance of the top returned results.
 * [🔹**Normalized Discounted Cumulative Gain**](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) (**nDCG**) is like MAP, but weights the relevance of the result by its position.
-* [**Long and short clicks**](http://www.blindfiveyearold.com/short-clicks-versus-long-clicks) — Allow to quantify how useful the results are to the real users.
+* [**Long and short clicks**](http://www.blindfiveyearold.com/short-clicks-versus-long-clicks) — Allows one to quantify how useful the results are to real users.
 * [A good detailed overview](https://arxiv.org/pdf/1302.2318.pdf).

 **🔹Human evaluations:** Quality metrics might seem like statistical calculations, but they can’t all be done by automated calculations.
 Ultimately, metrics need to represent subjective human evaluation, and this is where a “human in the loop” comes into play.

 ❗️Skipping human evaluation is probably the most widespread reason of sub-par search experiences.

 Usually, at early stages the developers themselves evaluate the results manually.
-At later point [**human raters**](http://static.googleusercontent.com/media/www.google.com/en//insidesearch/howsearchworks/assets/searchqualityevaluatorguidelines.pdf) (or assessors) may get involved.
+At a later point [**human raters**](http://static.googleusercontent.com/media/www.google.com/en//insidesearch/howsearchworks/assets/searchqualityevaluatorguidelines.pdf) (or assessors) may get involved.
 Raters typically use custom tools to look at returned search results and provide feedback on the quality of the results.

 Subsequently, you can use the feedback signals to guide development, help make launch decisions or even feed them back into the index selection, retrieval or ranking systems.